Jared Polis is running for governor of Colorado. Here’s what that means.

 He has a lot of money.
 This primary just got even crazier.

-If anything, the move is another indication Colorado’s Democratic primary for governor is likely to become one of the most closely watched in the nation as the party looks for a winning model in the era of Donald Trump.
+In June, Boulder Congressman Jared Polis launched his campaign for governor, setting to boil a primary that had been simmering for five months.
+The move was another indication Colorado’s governor’s race will be one of the most closely watched in the nation, especially as the Democratic Party looks for a winning model in the era of Donald Trump.

-On June 12, the openly gay, bow-tie-wearing tech-millionaire congressman kicked off his bid in Pueblo at Solar Roast, the only solar-run coffee roaster in the country.
+For his campaign kickoff, the openly gay, bow-tie-wearing tech-millionaire congressman headed to Pueblo at Solar Roast, the only solar-run coffee roaster in the country.
 The location was a nod to a key Polis plan of increasing the state’s reliance on renewable energy.
 A blue-collar union town with a large Latino population, Pueblo went red for the first time since going for Richard Nixon in 1972.
 Standing outside the coffeehouse, Polis acknowledged Hillary Clinton’s shortcomings in the area, saying, “We lost some votes to Trump here from good Democrats,” which he said is why Colorado Democrats need a united party after a sometimes bitter 2016 presidential primary.

 As well as serving five years in Congress— where he is listed as one of the wealthiest members— Polis founded several schools that serve at-risk students and immigrants.
 He made his millions founding e-commerce greeting card and flower companies, and is one of the “Gang of Four” liberal donors who financed and helped execute the successful strategy to flip Colorado’s legislature blue in 2004.